vanessawhattam/HL7-Pipeline/README.md

 python 1_hl7_parsing.py
 ```

-2. The `2_facility_volume_modeling.R` reads from the SQL Server `source_data` table, groups the data by date and facility, then runs the EWMA model.
+2. The `2_facility_volume_modeling.R` should be run second.
+It reads from the SQL Server `source_data` table, groups the data by date and facility, then runs the EWMA model.
 To run this file, ensure that the `facility_list.csv` file is located in the same directory.
 Finally, this file runs an initial data quality check on the HL7 messages.
 The results are written to a CSV file to use in the Tableau dashboard.
 ```bash
 Rscript 2_facility_volume_modeling.R
 ```

-3. The final file in this repository, `3_covid_volume_model.R` works with the COVID-19 test results.
+3. The final file in this repository, `3_covid_volume_model.R`, should be run third.
+It works with the COVID-19 test results.
 As with `2_facility_volume_modeling.R`, the `3_covid_volume_model.R` sources its data from the SQL Server `source_data` table. the Positive COVID-19 tests are identified, grouped together by date and disease (this is for future proofing of adding additional disease) and the anomaly detection model is run.
 The results are written to a CSV file to use in the Tableau dashboard.
 ```bash
 Rscript 3_covid_volume_model.R
 ```